 Aeternity’s smart contracts run in a language called Chalang that compiles to bytecode.
 In the future, Aeternity wants to be as developer friendly as possible.
 Therefore, they’re planning on creating JS libraries and JSON APIs for web development.

-An important aspect of smart contract and dapp development is access to outside data sources.
-This could mean checking the weather in London, score of a football game, or price of gold.
+An important aspect of smart contract and DApp development is access to outside data sources.
+This could mean checking the weather in London, the score of a football game, or the price of gold.

 Oracles provide access to data hosted outside the blockchain.
 In many blockchain projects, oracles represent a security risk and potential point of failure, since they tend to be singular, centralized data streams.

 Aeternity proposes decentralizing oracles with their oracle machine.
 Doing so would make outside data immutable and unchangeable once it reaches Aeternity’s blockchain.
 Of course, the data source could still be hacked, so Aeternity implements a prediction market where users can bet on the accuracy and honesty of incoming data from various oracles.